1. Introduction to research data management

 In a nutshell

-• creation and reuse and planning for their use
+- the creation and reuse of the data, as well as planning their use

-• preservation and management during and after the research in a secure manner (storage, backup, access)
+- secure storage, preservation, and management during and after the research (including backup, and access control)

-In the following chapters of this learning material, different aspcets of research data management are discussed in more detail.
+The following chapters of this learning material explore these different aspcets of research data management in more detail.